Nandhini2112089/Build_Binary_File_TASK-1/WHY_LINUX_BINARIES_DONT_RUN_ON_WINDOWS.md

 # Why Linux Binaries Don't Run on Windows

 ## Overview
-This repository explains the reasons why Linux binaries don't run on Windows and provides solutions to make them executable on Windows.
+This document explains the reasons why Linux binaries don't run on Windows and provides solutions to make them executable on Windows.

 ## Reasons